Eduserv Foundation, UK

 The abstract model presented above indicates that each DC metadata description describes one, and only one, resource.
 This is commonly referred to as the one-to-one principle.

 However, real-world metadata applications tend to be based on loosely grouped sets of descriptions (where the described resources are typically related in some way), known here as description sets.
 For example, a description set might comprise descriptions of both a painting and the artist.
 Furthermore, it is often the case that a description set will also contain a description about the description set itself (sometimes referred to as 'admin metadata' or 'meta-metadata').

 Description sets are instantiated, for the purposes of exchange between software applications, in the form of metadata records, according to one of the DCMI encoding guidelines (for example, XHTML meta tags, XML and RDF/XML) [DCMI-ENCODINGS].

-A DC metadata value is the physical or conceptual entity that is associated with a property when a property-value pair is used to describe a resource.
+A DC metadata value is the physical, digital, or conceptual entity or literal that is associated with a property when a property-value pair is used to describe a resource.
 For example, a value associated with the Dublin Core Creator property is a person, organization or service - a physical entity.
 A value associated with the Dublin Core Date property is a point (or range) in time - a conceptual entity.
 A value associated with the Dublin Core Coverage property is a geographic region or country - a physical entity.
 A value associated with the Dublin Core Subject property is a concept (a conceptual entity) or a physical object or person (a physical entity).
+A value associated with the FOAF name property is a literal.
 Each of these entities is a resource.